raresgl/RushHour/README.md

 # Master Comment about Core Architecture

 The thought behind the code architecture was to have a division in modules.
-That's why "setup()" and loop() are short functions.
+That's why `setup()` and `loop()` are short functions.
+The project is divided mainly in 2 parts, `menu.h` and `variables.h` .

+I am going through each file of the project:

+* hardware.h
+  In this file I included pin & pin related declarations.
+Also `readJoystick()` is used for interpreting read values of the joystick and in order to make the code more clear.

+* variables.h
+  It includes all the variables that are not pin related and the position clear functions , which turn off the matrix leds that correspund to the previous position of both the player & the bot car (for `clearLastBotPosition()` it also turns from 1 to 0 the values of the prev position in the matrix)

+* game.h
+  Includes game related functions. ` spawnBot()` and `carSpawner()` are bot related functions which randomise the spawn of the bot and lights up the led matrix & the collision matrix. `spawnPlayer()` lights up the matrix leds corresponding to the player. `checkCollision()` is the collision function. `runGame()` is the main game function. `endGame` checks if the game is over and checks for a highscore.

+* menu.h
+  Includes LCD related functions, mainly for the menu.